chainHero/heroes-service/README.md

 # List of peers to send various requests to, including endorsement, query and event listener registration.
 peers:
   peer0.org1.hf.chainhero.io:
+    # this URL is used to send endorsement and query requests
     url: grpcs://localhost:7051
+    # this URL is used to connect the EventHub and registering event listeners
     eventUrl: grpcs://localhost:7053
+    # These parameters should be set in coordination with the keepalive policy on the server
     grpcOptions:
       ssl-target-name-override: peer0.org1.hf.chainhero.io
       grpc.http2.keepalive_time: 15

     tlsCACerts:
       path: "${GOPATH}/src/github.com/chainHero/heroes-service/fixtures/crypto-config/peerOrganizations/org1.hf.chainhero.io/tlsca/tlsca.org1.hf.chainhero.io-cert.pem"